Bellese/angular-design-system/README.md

 * `searchable` : this input is `true` or `false` and will present a global table search
 * `tableTitle`: this input will allow a caption to show up within the table itself giving the table a name
 * `pagination`: this input will allow the option for pagination to work within the table, accepts `true` or `false`
+* `starRating` : this input is set to `false`.
+Use this input to put a star rating on the table.
+All you need to pass is `starRating` with a number, the table will build the rest.

 ```
 <app-table